Turan

-Turan (Tūiriiānəm; Tūrān; توران, /fa/, lit.
+Turan (𐬚𐬏𐬌𐬭𐬌𐬌𐬁𐬥𐬆𐬨; Tūrān; توران, /fa/, lit.
 'The Land of Tur') is a historical region in Central Asia.
 The term is of Iranian origin and may refer to a particular prehistoric human settlement, a historic geographical region, or a culture.
 The original Turanians were an Iranian tribe of the Avestan age.

 Overview

 German "Map of Iran and Turan", dated 1843 (during the Qajar dynasty), Turan territory indicated by orange line (here enhanced).

 According to the legend (bottom right of the map), Turan encompasses regions including modern Uzbekistan, Kyrgyzstan, Tajikistan, Turkmenistan, northern parts of Afghanistan and northern Pakistan.
 This area roughly corresponds to what is called Central Asia today.

 List of the areas mentioned in the map as part of Turan: 1.
 Khwarazm 2.
 Bukhara with Balkh 3.
 Shehersebz (near Bukhara) 4.
 Hissar 5.
 Kokand 6.
 Durwaz 7.
 Karategin 8.
 Kunduz 9.
 Kafiristan 10.
 Chitral 11.
 Gilgit 12.
 Iskardu 13.
 Kyrgyzstan 14.
 The northern steppes (Kazakhstan).

 In ancient Iranian mythology, Tūr or Turaj (Tuzh in Middle Persian) is the son of the emperor Fereydun.
 According to the account in the Shahnameh, the nomadic tribes who inhabited these lands were ruled by Tūr.
 In that sense, the Turanians could be members of two Iranian peoples both descending from Fereydun, but with different geographical domains and often at war with each other.
 Turan, therefore, comprised five areas: the Kopet Dag region, the Atrek valley, parts of Bactria, Sogdia and Margiana.

 A later association of the original Turanians with Turkic peoples is based primarily on the subsequent Turkification of Central Asia, including the above areas.
 According to C. E. Bosworth, however, there was no cultural relationship between the ancient Turkic cultures and the Turanians of the Shahnameh.